MichaelCurrin/jekyll-blog-demo/README.md

 The Github Page service lets you build and serve a statically generated site.

 The most basic way is to serve some flat HTML files (and other assets) without any logic.
-This is great for a one page site with custom styling (rather than using a theme).
+This is great for a one-page site with custom styling (rather than using a theme).

-This project is more advanced and use the Jekyll-based project, by adding the Jekyll [config](/_config.yml) file.
+This project is more advanced and runs with Jekyll.
+This is done by adding a [\_config.yml](/_config.yml) file.
 This lets you use templating and themes, which makes it easier to avoid code duplication and lets you change out a theme in your config rather than your content files.

 Note that the [Gemfile](/Gemfile) is used for local development and not used by Github Pages.

+### Simple site

+The simplest Jekyll site with theme would be as follows:

+- **index.md**
+    ```
+    ---
+    layout: home
+    ---

+    Hello, world!

+    More content goes here.
+Markdown is valid here.

+    <b>HTML</b> is valid here too.
+    ```
+- **\_config.yml**
+    ```
+    theme: minima
+    ```

+That uses a theme supported by Github Pages and a layout which comes with the theme - you do not need a layouts folder but you can choose to override or create layout files.

 ### This project's origin